Historicism

 The terror of history becomes more and more intolerable from the viewpoints afforded by the various historicistic philosophies.
 For in them, of course, every historical event finds its full and only meaning in its realization alone.

-Eliade argues that historicist philosophies, by confining meaning to immanent historical events, intensify rather than relieve the existential burden of suffering within history.
+Eliade argues that historicistic philosophies, by confining meaning entirely to immanent historical realization, generate an unbearable existential burden that archaic cyclical worldviews had circumvented.

 Eliade, Mircea, The Myth of the Eternal Return: Cosmos and History, 1954thesis